Umuzi-org/ACN-syllabus/content/projects/web-development-website/_index.md

 ---
 content_type: project
 flavours:
   - none
 learning_outcomes:
   - web_dev_hosting
   - web_dev_responsive_page_design
   - web_dev_web_page_structure
   - web_dev_web_design_principals
 prerequisites:
   hard:
-  - topics/free-code-camp/responsive-web-design/1-basic-html-and-html-5
-  - topics/free-code-camp/responsive-web-design/2-basic-css
-  - topics/what-to-put-in-your-cv
-  - topics/web-frontend/intro-to-web-design/
     - projects/simple-website
 ready: true
 story_points: 3
 submission_type: link
 tags:
   - html
   - css
   - responsive web design
 title: Web Development - Build your first personal website
 ---

 Now that you have finished creating your first simple personal portfolio, make it responsive and ensure that it passes through a linter.
+You should make changes to the same portfolio you have created, do not make a new one.

 ## Instructions